catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 sidebar_position: 1
 ---

-# Process from Idea to Release to Production (Ab-lauf-Orga)
+# Process Organization - From Idea to Release

-## General “Timeline”

-### C-X Process

-- Prozesse für Vereins-internes planning

-### T-X Process
+[//]: <> (ToDo: Add Overarching Timeline, Catena-X Process)

+## Tractus-X Process Overview

 We use the Committees and Expert Groups of the Catena-X e.V. to align, develop and release Catena-X specifications and standards (candidates) - also with other initiatives in the future.
 We use the Eclipse Tractus-X Project (e.g., TRGs), the Eclipse Development Process to refine, plan, develop and release our implementation features.

-## Process Overview
+## Catena-X Process Overview

 | Tasks             | Documents (e.g. Standards) | Reference Impl. | Outcome |
 |-------------------|----------------------------|-----------------|---------|